joshbegley/nyt-latest/README.md

 `A show at the Metropolitan Museum, organized around a single marble sculpture, re-examines works of art representing slavery and abolition.`\
 https://nytimes.com/2022/03/10/arts/design/carpeaux-recast-met-museum-review.html?searchResultPosition=2

-**Prosecutors Agree to New DNA Testing in Murder Case at the Center of ‘Serial’**\
+**Prosecutors Agree to New DNA Testing in ‘Serial’ Case**\
-`Serving life in prison in Maryland for the 1999 killing of Hae Min Lee, Adnan Syed is seeking a sentence reduction in his case.`\
+`Adnan Syed, who is serving life in prison in Maryland for the 1999 killing of Hae Min Lee, still insists on his innocence and is seeking a sentence reduction.`\
 https://nytimes.com/2022/03/10/us/serial-adnan-syed-dna.html?searchResultPosition=3

 **When a School Desegregates, Who Gets Left Behind?**\